Harold Davidson: Blackpool showman

 The consistory court had awarded the prosecution's costs against Davidson, who now faced enormous legal bills and had no regular source of income.
 His only recourse was to return to Blackpool and resume his career as a showman; this became his milieu for the next four years, interrupted by occasional prosecutions for obstruction and a nine-day spell in prison in 1933, for non-payment of rent owing to one of his former London landladies.
 He informed the press: "While I am in the barrel I shall be occupied in preparing my case".
 Although the barrel act remained his staple performance, he introduced variations over the years: freezing in a refrigerated chamber, or being roasted in a glass-fronted oven while a mechanised devil prodded him with a pitchfork.
 In August 1935 the freezing routine led to Davidson's arrest and prosecution for attempted suicide; he won the case and was awarded £382 damages for false imprisonment.
 How much money Davidson made from his various acts is uncertain; Tucker believes that the main financial beneficiary was his agent, Luke Gannon.

 Molly Davidson had managed to acquire a small house in South Harrow, where Davidson spent his winters.
-Off-season he worked sporadically, at one time as a door-to-door book salesman and on other as a porter at St Pancras railway station.
+Off-season he worked sporadically, at one time as a door-to-door book salesman, and on another as a porter at St Pancras railway station.
 He could not avoid press attention; in November 1936 he was arrested and fined for pestering two 16-year-old girls at Victoria station—he had approached them offering auditions for a leading role in a West End show.
 That same month he interrupted a Church Assembly at Central Hall, Westminster, at which the Archbishop of Canterbury was present.
 Davidson was prevented from addressing the meeting, at which he dropped numerous copies of a mimeographed pamphlet titled "I Accuse", in which he listed his grievances and castigated the Church's hierarchy.